Management: Theoretical scope

 In another way of thinking, Mary Parker Follett (1868–1933), allegedly defined management as "the art of getting things done through people".
 She described management as a philosophy.

-Some scholars however find this definition useful but far too narrow.
+Some scholars, however, find this definition useful but far too narrow.
 The phrase "management is what managers do" occurs widely, suggesting the difficulty of defining management without circularity, the shifting nature of definitions and the connection of managerial practices with the existence of a managerial cadre or of a class.

-One habit of thought regards management as equivalent to "business administration" and thus excludes management in places outside commerce, for example in charities and in the public sector.
-More broadly, every organization must "manage" its work, people, processes, technology, etc. to maximize effectiveness.
+One habit of thought regards management as equivalent to "business administration" and thus excludes management in places outside commerce, for example, in charities and in the public sector.
+More broadly, every organization must "manage" its work, people, processes, technology, and other resources to maximize effectiveness.
 Nonetheless, many people refer to university departments that teach management as "business schools".
 Some such institutions (such as the Harvard Business School) use that name, while others (such as the Yale School of Management) employ the broader term "management".